Zimbabwe prices spiral after businesses told to stop pricing in dollars - The Zimbabwean

 The Confederation of Zimbabwe Industries called for the immediate suspension of the regulations, which include jail terms and fines for businesses that refuse to comply.

-“The immediate impact of applying the (regulations) would be that U.S. dollar prices will be hiked….
-This means an immediate spike in U.S.D inflation, a component of our blended inflation rate,” the group said in a statement.
-(Reporting by MacDonald Dzirutwe; Editing by Olivia Kumwenda-Mtambo and Hugh LawsonPost published in: Business
+“The immediate impact of applying the (regulations) would be that US dollar prices will be hiked….
+This means an immediate spike in USD inflation, a component of our blended inflation rate,” the group said in a statement.